havakv/torchtuples/README.md

 ### Dynamic Learning Rate Adjustment

-In this method, you're using a custom callback named `AdjustLRCallback` to dynamically adjust the learning rate during training.
+In this method, you can use a custom callback named `AdjustLRCallback` to dynamically adjust the learning rate during training.
 Here's how you implement it:

 ```python
 lr_adjust_callback = AdjustLRCallback(optimizer, step_size=100, gamma=0.1)